ExodusMovement/test/src/replay/README.md

 The output is parse-able with `JSON.parse()`

 For simplicity, fitting into `width` is not guaranteed, but the output is stable between runs

-Optionally, sort object keys: `sortKeys = true` (default to false) <- this will mutate responses!\
-`sortKeys` support is added mostly not for logs, but for formatting e.g. request options.